-efficiency, and pedestrian, cycle and vehicle access
+principles including energy, water and waste efficiency and re-use, and pedestrian, cycle and vehicle access

 Utilities services

 The need to upgrade utilities infrastructure is best determined during the development process, based on the capacity of networks at that time.
 Further consultation with utility authorities is required to understand current capacities and future capital works priorities.